flicstar/flicstar.github.io/_posts/2014-11-18-unword-of-the-day.md

 > "I tried on the skirt and it fat real good".

 People who are new speakers of English tend to be able to combine pieces in new and interesting ways.
-In some cases they are just following the language instinct, something Stephen Pinker [wrote a whole book about](http://stevenpinker.com/publications/language-instinct).
+In some cases they are just following the language instinct, something Stephen Pinker wrote a whole book about in [The Language Instinct](http://stevenpinker.com/publications/language-instinct).

 #### The point